ewernn/traitlens/README.md

 Like numpy gives you arrays (not statistical tests), traitlens gives you activations (not interpretability methods).
 Build your own analysis on top.

-## Examples

-See `examples/example_minimal.py` for a complete working example that:
-1. Captures activations from Gemma-2B
-2. Extracts trait vectors
-3. Analyzes temporal dynamics
-4. Compares multiple locations

 ## Requirements

 - PyTorch
-- transformers (for examples only, not core functionality)
+- transformers (for loading models, not core functionality)
 - scikit-learn (optional, for ICA and Probe methods)

 ## License